zerotier/libzt/API.md

   ZeroTier SDK
 </p>

 The ZeroTier SDK is composed of two libraries: `libztcore` which is the platform-agnostic network hypervisor, and `libzt` which is the network hypervisor paired with a userspace network stack. `libzt` is a superset of `libztcore` and is distinguished by the fact that it exposes a standard [socket API](https://en.wikipedia.org/wiki/Berkeley_sockets) and simple network control API.
-The full source for these products can be found at [github.com/zerotier/libzt](https://github.com/zerotier/libzt) for the SDK and [github.com/zerotier/ZeroTierOne](https://github.com/zerotier/ZeroTierOne) for the desktop client.
-With these libraries the network stack and virtual link are exclusive to your app and traffic is fully encrypted via the [Salsa20](https://en.wikipedia.org/wiki/Salsa20) cipher.
-For a more in-depth discussion on the technical side of ZeroTier, check out our [Manual](https://www.zerotier.com/manual.shtml?pk_campaign=github_libzt)
+The network stack and virtual link are exclusive to your app and traffic is fully encrypted end-to-end.

-The ZeroTier source code is open source and is licensed under the GNU GPL v3 (not LGPL).
-If you'd like to embed it in a closed-source commercial product or appliance, please e-mail contact@zerotier.com to discuss commercial licensing.
-Otherwise it can be used for free.
+ZeroTier is licensed under the BSL version 1.1.
+See LICENSE.txt and the ZeroTier pricing page for details.
+ZeroTier is free to use internally in businesses and academic institutions and for non-commercial purposes.
+Certain types of commercial use such as building closed-source apps and devices based on ZeroTier or offering ZeroTier network controllers and network management as a SaaS service require a commercial license.

+A small amount of third party code is also included in ZeroTier and is not subject to our BSL license.
+See [AUTHORS.md] for a list of third party code, where it is included, and the licenses that apply to it.
+All of the third party code in ZeroTier is liberally licensed (MIT, BSD, Apache, public domain, etc.).

 <div style="page-break-after: always;"></div>